Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 > [!TIP]
 > If you have fingernails, it can be quicker to slide a nail between the case halves, starting with the end opposite the Ethernet port and using another nail to pull the retaining tabs back
 3. In Arduino, open the project file (PoESP32-SNMP-Environmental-Monitor.ino)
-   - Choose your DHCP mode (see the DHCP Provisioning section below)
+   - Choose your DHCP mode (see the DHCP Provisioning section below) and set the appropriate value for `DHCPControl`
    - Edit the hostname, IP address, subnet, gateway, SNMP read community, and authorized hosts lists at the very top of the file
+   - If using DHCP, ensure you set the COMMUNITY_KEY value; the same value must be used on all PoESP32 devices sharing the same DHCP-provided SNMP read community (option 231) value
    - Select Tools->Board->esp32 and select "ESP32 Dev Module" if using PoESP32
    - OR select Tools->Board->esp32 and select "ESP32P4 Dev Module" if using Unit-PoE-P4
      - Set ESP32P4 board parameters according to [this screenshot](https://github.com/Xorlent/PoESP32-SNMP-Environmental-Monitor/blob/main/images/ESP32P4-Config.jpg)